 Just a short train or car ride away from New Haven, you can explore shoreline beaches or visit the beautiful Connecticut countryside.

 Coastal towns are intimate, seaside opportunities for recreation, shopping, and fine dining.
 Go camping at Hammonasset State Park in Madison and enjoy the park's beach areas and nature preserve.
 Visit Guilford's historic Town Green, or shop popular outlet malls in nearby Clinton.
-In Branford, take a cruise around the Thimble Islands, a Long Island Sound archipelago described in this New York Times article.
+In Branford, take a cruise around the Thimble Islands, a Long Island Sound archipelago.

 Many students also take advantage of the close proximity to New York City (1.5 hours) and Boston (2.5 hours).
 Trains, bus, and air travel options are all accessible right in New Haven.